 Local, national, and international economic factors influence the City's revenue.
-The pandemic had a major effect on the local and global economies, both at current and future state.
-For fiscal year 2022-2023, City's revenues have surpassed prior years by a healthy margin.
-The boom in the housing market has given the City a substantial boost in overall property values and generating a 12.6% increase in taxable values.
+For fiscal year 2023-2024, City's revenues have surpassed prior years by a healthy margin.
+The boom in the housing market has given the City a substantial boost in overall property values and generating an 8.5% increase in taxable values.
 Expenditures, on the other hand, increase due to the recent increase in inflation.
 The City carefully balanced the distribution of increased revenue to cover increased expenditures.

 Economic growth in the local economy may be measured by a variety of indicators such as employment growth, unemployment rate, new construction and assessed property valuation.
-Net assessed value of real and personal property within the Miami-Dade County increased by 12.7%.
+Net assessed value of real and personal property within Miami-Dade County, Florida increased by 10.7%.

 The City is considered one of the premium office markets in South Florida, with approximately 10 million square feet of existing prime office space.
 This submarket is desirable due to its proximity to Miami International Airport and downtown Miami area, while also being convenient to executive housing, allowing residents to live and work in the City Beautiful.
-Access to client entertaining, world-class restaurants and first-class hotels, in addition to rich cultural offerings and a broad range of retail establishments, are also seen as important amenities to attract business and growth.
+Access to client entertainment, world-class restaurants and first-class hotels, in addition to rich cultural offerings and a broad range of retail establishments, are also seen as important amenities to attract business and growth.

 The City of Coral Gables offers a wide range of housing choices including rental units, condominiums, and single-family homes in a stable residential real estate market.
 Over the years, homes in the City have appreciated at a rate greater than many of the surrounding areas.
-The City's property tax millage rate will be 5.559 for FY 2023-2024 and it is the 12th lowest combined tax rate out of 35 taxing entities in Miami-Dade County, Florida.
-The estimated average taxable value of a homesteaded property in the City was \$870,321 in 2023, has increased by approximately 20% since 2018.
+The City's property tax millage rate will be 5.559 for FY 2024-2025 and it is the 12th lowest combined tax rate out of 35 taxing entities in Miami-Dade County, Florida.
+The estimated average taxable value of a homesteaded property in the City was \$946,314 in 2024 and has increased by approximately 12% since 2018.
 Strict zoning laws, a favorable property tax rate, together with beautiful residential areas, make the City of Coral Gables a sought-after address.